Rise to Success: Career Highlights of Arnold Schwarzenegger

 2000: Starred in The 6th Day

-In early 2000, Arnold Schwarzenegger severed his financial ties with the Planet Hollywood chain of international theme restaurants.
+In early 2000, Arnold Schwarzenegger severed his financial ties with the Planet Hollywood chain of theme restaurants, citing a desire to focus on new US global business ventures and his acting career.

-In 2002, Arnold Schwarzenegger founded the Los Angeles branch of After-School All-Stars (ASAS), an after-school program provider that educates youth about health, fitness, and nutrition.
+In 2002, Arnold Schwarzenegger founded the Los Angeles branch of After-School All-Stars (ASAS), an after-school program provider focused on health, fitness, and nutrition.

 2002: Starred in Collateral Damage

-In 2002, a local cultural association proposed plans to build a 25-meter-tall Terminator statue in a park in central Graz in tribute to Arnold Schwarzenegger, but he suggested the money be used for social projects and the Special Olympics instead.
+In 2002, plans were proposed by Forum Stadtpark to build a 25-meter-tall Terminator statue in a park in central Graz in tribute to Arnold Schwarzenegger.
+He found the gesture flattering but preferred the money be used for social projects and the Special Olympics.

 August 6, 2003: Announcement of Candidacy for Governor